 Step 1: Create a triggered Lambda function

-To create a triggered Lambda function, follow the same steps from the first approach.
+To create a triggered Lambda function for SQS to S3 data transfer, follow the same steps from the first approach.
 Instead of selecting a schedule expression select triggers.
-Amazon will provide you a list of possible triggers.
+Amazon will provide you with a list of possible triggers.
 Select the SQS trigger and click create function.
 In the Lambda function write a custom code to redirect the SQS messages to Kinesis Firehose Delivery Stream.

 Step 2: Create a Firehose Delivery Stream

-To create a delivery stream, go to AWS console and select the Kinesis Data Firehose Console.
+To create a delivery stream, go to the AWS console and select the Kinesis Data Firehose Console.